SModelS/smodels/docs/manual/source/DatabaseStructure.rst

 .. literalinclude:: /literals/TChiWH.txt
    :lines: 13-15

-As seen in the example above the data is stored as arrays of masses versus upper limits:
+As seen in the example above the data is stored as arrays of BSM parameters (masses) versus upper limits:

 .. math::
-   [[M_1,M_2,M_3,M_4],\sigma_{U}],...
+   [[M_1,M_2,M_3,M_4],\sigma_{UL}],...

 The mapping between the values in the list of data points and the properties of the BSM particles appearing in the |SMS topology|
-is done through the dataMap field:
+is determined by the dataMap field stored in the ``TxName.txt`` file:

 .. literalinclude:: /literals/TChiWH.txt
    :lines: 3

-In :numref:`Fig. %s <dataMap>` we illustrate how the entries in the data grid are identified to properties of the |SMS topology|.
-The mapping is determined by the dataMap dictionary, where the keys are the indices of the data array (in the example above, the index goes from 1-4 referring to the four mass values) and the values are tuples containing the node index of the BSM particle (defined in the constraint string), the BSM property ('mass' or 'totalwidth') and the value unit.
+The keys in dataMap are the indices of the data array (in the example above, the index goes from 0-3 referring to the four mass values), while the values are tuples containing the node index of the BSM particle (defined in the constraint string), the BSM property ('mass' or 'totalwidth') and its unit.
+In :numref:`Fig. %s <dataMap>` we illustrate how the mapping works for the example above.

 .. _dataMap: